scallyw4g/bonsai/readme.md

 # Welcome to Bonsai!

-Bonsai is a 3D voxel-based engine built with the intention of writing both fast-paced arcade games and tile/turn-based RPGs
+Bonsai is a small voxel engine, in a pot.
+It's been tended to with love and care over the years, and has been built with the intention of writing both fast-paced arcade games and tile/turn-based RPGs

 Bonsai, and nearly all it's dependencies, are written completely from scratch.
 One external dependency is the C runtime library for program startup.
-I have a back-burner task to remove the CRT entirely, though it's unclear when/if I'll get around to it.
+There is a back-burner task to remove the CRT entirely, athough it's unclear when/if anyone will ever get around to it.

-The only requirements to build and run Bonsai are an OpenGL 3.3+ driver, C++ compiler, and a few appropriate system headers.
+The only external requirements to build Bonsai are clang++ (>= version 16) and a few appropriate system headers.

 ![banner](screenshots/two_doors.png)

+# Getting Started

-# Quickstart
+## Quickstart

 Grab pre-built binaries & assets from the [Latest Releases](../../releases/latest) for your platform of your choice (as long as your platform of choice is Windows or Linux) ;)

+## New Project

+TODO(Jesse): Docs for starting a new project

 ## Build from Source